-- Seventy-seven percent (77%) of poison exposures involve ingestions of a poisonous substance.
+- Seventy-seven percent (77%) of poison exposures involve an ingestion of a poisonous substance.
 Other causes include breathing in poison gas, getting foreign substances in the eyes or on the skin, and bites or stings.

 Children and Poison:

-- Over 46 percent of poison exposure calls to the Oregon Poison Center occurred in children under the age of five in 2010.
+- Over 51 percent of poison exposure calls to the Oregon Poison Center occurred in children under the age of six in 2013.